dapplebeforedawn/choose-your-own-talk/texts/keep_learning.markdown

 - PHP, Java, .Net, Windows, Textile Weaving, Ruby?

-- Whatever you're doing, it's about to become un-cool.
+- NodeJS and Exlir are stealing our skinny jeans!

-- Learn something new today, or perish.
+## Learn something with classic style: